 The purpose of this Compensation Discussion and Analysis is to provide information about the Corporation's executive compensation objectives and process and to discuss compensation relating to each person who acted as President and Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") and the three most highly-compensated executive officers of the Corporation (or three most highly-compensated individuals acting in a similar capacity), other than the CEO and the CFO, whose total compensation was more than \$150,000 in the Corporation's last fiscal year (each a "Named Executive Officer" and collectively the "Named Executive Officers").
-For the seven-month fiscal year ended December 31, 2011, the Corporation's Named Executive Officers are Jacques L'Ecuyer, President and CEO, David Langlois, CFO, Marc Binet, Vice President, Secondary Materials, Frank Fache, Executive Vice President, Strategic Supply, and Laurent Raskin, Executive Vice President, Business Development.
+For the fiscal year ended December 31, 2012, the Corporation's Named Executive Officers are Jacques L'Ecuyer, President and CEO, David Langlois, CFO, Marc Binet, former Vice President, Specialty Products, Sebastian Voigt, Vice President, Business Unit - Eco-Friendly Materials, and Sean Fuller, Vice President, Strategic Supply.